Smile-SA/rating-operator/documentation/TROUBLESHOOT.md

 ---
 > I don't succeed in using multi-tenancy through Grafana

-We use cookie based sessions to authenticate user queries to the rating-api.
+We use cookie based sessions to authenticate user queries to the rating-operator-api.
-You have to log through the `/login` endpoint of the rating-api, **THEN** log into grafana.
+You have to log through the `/login` endpoint of the rating-operator-api, **THEN** log into grafana.
 If you have configured the datasource properly, enabled the **session** cookie and activated **Basic authentication**, you can verift the cookie presence after login, through your web browser's interface.
 If you cannot, go back to configuring Grafana or check your browser's cookie settings.